fawzibazari/tink/README.md

 ## TODO
 - [ ] Implements typing for accounts and transactions
-- [ ] Implements all the params for Transactions for the moment i implemented 5
+- [ ] Implements all the params for Transactions for the moment i implemented 5 && Generic Creation